iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Confusing and being forced through pages every day that have already been read.<br> :date: __2020-09-29 12:34:32__

 > For fuller coverage, this should be available for PASSIVITY<br> :date: __2020-09-25 15:35:23__

-> I think the daily survey should ask more than just how you're feeling.
-Weight etc may change over time.<br> :date: __2020-09-24 12:13:25__

-> Having previously donated cash to this project I have now uninstalled it.
-Being threatened with a £10,000 fine for failing to comply with a flawed PCR test has lost my interest.<br> :date: __2020-09-24 11:21:03__